 The Wits Theatre (part of the University of the Witwatersrand) is also a popular dance venue.
-It is
+It is home to the annual First National Bank (FNB) Dance Umbrella.

-This annual festival of contemporary choreography and dance offers a free platform for original new work, to promote the development of creative talent on every level.
+This annual festival of contemporary choreography and dance offers a free platform for original new work to promote the development of creative talent on every level.